The 7 Essentials of Exceptional Retail Customer Service

 It's the feeling that for those few seconds the customer is the most important person in the world you will go out of your way to make them feel appreciated, happy and glad they spent their money in your store.

-You can’t just post it in your website’s About section and call it a day.
+You can’t just post a mission statement your website’s About section and call it a day.

-That’s because an exceptional experience is one in which a customer feels, for those few minutes, like they and their concerns are the most important thing in the salesperson’s world.
+That’s because an exceptional retail customer experience is one in which a customer feels, for those few minutes, like they and their concerns are the most important thing in the salesperson’s world.

 1. Have a message of hope.
 Your salespeople should be able to not just inform, but to also inspire, educate, and instill confidence in your customers so they can complete projects, find the perfect gift, or just treat themselves.

-Those who don’t deliver a hopeful message deliver bland and blah experiences.
+Those who don’t deliver a hopeful message in their retail environment deliver bland and blah experiences.
 Their stores share a sameness filled with boring products, promotional pricing, and disengaged employees.

 Without encouraging shoppers to try on a new look or to buy a more expensive item, salespeople encourage shoppers to look for safe bets.
 This is at the heart of why so many retailers are stuck; their employees, themselves, make safe bets so the newest, the premium, or the luxury items are seen as wasteful or extravagant.